qdrant/landing_page/qdrant-landing/content/documentation/frameworks/openllmetry.md

 OpenLLMetry supports instrumenting the `qdrant_client` Python library and exporting the traces to various observability platforms, as described in their [Integrations catalog](https://www.traceloop.com/docs/openllmetry/integrations/introduction#the-integrations-catalog).

+This page assumes you're using `qdrant-client` version 1.7.3 or above.
 ## Usage

 To set up OpenLLMetry, follow these steps: